-Southern Union Company and Board of Managers of Panhandle Eastern Pipe Line Company, LP
+Board of Managers of Panhandle Eastern Pipe Line Company, LP

-We have audited the accompanying consolidated balance sheet of Panhandle Eastern Pipe Line Company, LP (a Delaware limited partnership) and subsidiaries (the "Partnership") as of December 31, 2012, and the related consolidated statements of operations, comprehensive income, partners' capital, and cash flows for the period from March 26, 2012 to December 31, 2012 and for the period from January 1, 2012 to March 25, 2012.
+We have audited the accompanying consolidated balance sheets of Panhandle Eastern Pipe Line Company, LP (a Delaware limited partnership) and subsidiaries (the "Partnership") as of December 31, 2013 and 2012, and the related consolidated statements of operations, comprehensive income (loss), partners' capital, and cash flows for the year ended December 31, 2013, for the period from March 26, 2012 to December 31, 2012, and for the period from January 1, 2012 to March 25, 2012.
 These financial statements are the responsibility of the Partnership's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-The Partnership is not required to have, nor were we engaged to perform an audit of its internal control over financial reporting.
-Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Partnership's internal control over financial reporting.
+We were not engaged to perform an audit of the Partnership's internal control over financial reporting.
+Our audits included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Partnership's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provide a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Panhandle Eastern Pipe Line Company, LP and subsidiaries as of December 31, 2012, and the results of their operations and their cash flows for the period from March 26, 2012 to December 31, 2012 and for the period from January 1, 2012 to March 25, 2012 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Panhandle Eastern Pipe Line Company, LP and subsidiaries as of December 31, 2013 and 2012, and the results of their operations and their cash flows for the year ended December 31, 2013, for the period from March 26, 2012 to December 31, 2012, and for the period from January 1, 2012 to March 25, 2012 in conformity with accounting principles generally accepted in the United States of America.